- Arts University Bournemouth

 - landscape consultant:

-- furniture consultant:
+- planning consultant:

 The buildings are capped by a series of saw-tooth north-facing roof lights atop a raised roof podium providing even natural daylighting to new drawing studios for for model-making, illustration and fashion design students.
 Clad in telemagenta pink, they point to a concept of feature surfaces and planes that highlight new interventions into the existing fabric.